sayonaramemori/Full-learning-record/rust/new_rust_tutor.md

 fn chop(b:Broom) -> (Broom,Broom) {
-    //broom1 get the ownship of the name field of b let mut broom1 = Broom{height: b.height/2, ..b};
+    //broom1 get the ownship of the name field of b
+    //using .. struct to gain the rest of value when assign let mut broom1 = Broom{height: b.height/2, ..b};
     let mut broom2 = Broom{name:broom1.name.clone(),..broom1}
     (broom1,broom2)